node-js-libs/chain.js/README.md

-**chain.js is a microframework for handling asynchronous JavaScript**
+**chain.js is a microframework for handling asynchronous JavaScript (704 bytes gzipped)**

-It comes with built-in methods for running functions sequentially or in parallel, and lets you define your own methods to handle complex logic.
+It comes with built-in methods for running functions sequentially or in parallel, and lets you define your own methods to handle complex logic (e.g [load.js](https://github.com/chriso/load.js)).

 ### run()